• Skip to primary navigation

 Related: Top Breastfeeding Latch Tips

 If your baby is choking or coughing, especially at the beginning of a feed, you might be dealing with an overactive letdown.
-Your baby might be struggling to keep up with the flow and in turn gulping air.
+Your baby might be struggling to keep up with the fast flow of milk and in turn, is taking in so much air.

-An oversupply can cause gas if your baby is getting too much watery foremilk and not enough fatty hindmilk.
+An oversupply can cause gas because it causes your baby is getting too much watery foremilk and not enough fatty hindmilk.
 Make sure that your baby is sufficiently emptying the breast before switching to the other side, or consider block feeding.

-If you are giving breast milk in a bottle, you should be using a bottle that is anti-colic and designed for breastfed babies.
+When you are giving breast milk in a bottle, you should be using a bottle that is anti-colic.
 Learn about the best bottles for breastfed babies.

 I know this might sound ridiculous, but it’s not.
 I remember reading somewhere that breastfed babies don’t need to be burped.

 Ha!
-Due to so many possibilities that I’ve already mentioned, it’s possible that your breastfed baby needs to be burped, and burped well.
+Due to all of the above reasons, it’s possible that your breastfed baby has inhaled a LOT of air and therefore needs to be burped, and burped well.

 Want to know what foods to avoid when breastfeeding for gas?

-While it’s not common, there is always the possibility that certain foods in a breastfeeding mom’s diet can be bothersome to baby.
-The top offenders are dairy, soy, nuts, cruciferous vegetables such as broccoli, cabbage and cauliflower, eggs, wheat, chocolate and citrus.
+While it’s not common, there is always the possibility that certain foods in a breastfeeding mother’s diet can be bothersome to baby.
+The top offenders are:

-Simply make sure not to alter your diet unless you are sure that a certain food is bothering your baby.
+I wouldn’t recommend altering your diet too dramatically unless you are quite sure that a particular food is the culprit.

 I clearly remember my baby screaming in a way that she had never screamed before for hours on end right after I ate a large amount of broccoli.
 I know that the broccoli was the cause, even though I’m sure medical professionals would say that it was unlikely.